AincradOT/platform/docs/golden-path.md

 * it already hosts most Open Tibia code and tooling
 * GitHub Actions provides OIDC tokens that integrate well with GCP
 * the GitHub provider for Terraform lets the organisation layout be managed as code

+Cloudflare is used for DNS and edge services because:

+* Free tier provides DNS with low-latency global resolution
+* Automatic TLS certificates with renewal (no manual cert management)
+* DDoS protection for web services (game servers exposed directly at TCP layer)
+* API-first design integrates cleanly with Terraform for infrastructure-as-code DNS management
+* Self-service pattern: applications manage their own DNS records via Terraform without platform team bottlenecks
+* Cost: $10-15/year for domain registration, free tier sufficient for DNS and CDN

+The self-service DNS pattern is critical: applications create and destroy DNS records as part of their infrastructure lifecycle.
+This eliminates manual DNS updates and keeps DNS synchronized with actual infrastructure.
+When an application tears down, its DNS records disappear automatically.

 If you ever migrate to another cloud, most of the principles in this document still apply.
 Only the provider specific pieces need to change.